-This page will be expanded as the project develops.
+This page describes project developments between 2011 and 2015.
 It discusses the following:

 On 25 August 2011, the RDTL National Procurement Commission invited bids from consultants interested in conducting an Environmental Impact Assessment (EIA) and developing an Environmental Management Plan for eleven components of this project, as described in the Bidding Documents and addendum.
 Although the Bidding Documents say that the EIA should be "conducted based on Decree-Law 5/2011 on Environmental Licensing," the National Environment Directorate staff responsible to administer that law did not know about it until La'o Hamutuk brought it to their attention.
 Furthermore, the tender documents are inconsistent with the decree law and provide insufficient information to prepare a proper Environmental Impact Assessment.
 They appear to envision something like a baseline study to be submitted to the State Secretariat for Natural Resources after four months of work by nine technical experts.
 The EIA consultant will be paid from the Infrastructure Fund, which includes $31.1 million for Tasi Mane in 2011, of which $6.7 million had been spent by the end of August.
 The 2012 State Budget allocates $2.1 million for Tasi Mane "environmental studies."